nasiegel88/installR/README.md

 sudo rm /etc/rstudio/rserver.conf
 ```

 III.
 If a very old version of R is being installed, such as anything pre-3.0 users may have an issue launching Rstudio server.
 If that is the case it is recommended to in install an older version of Rstudio server.
-Debain builds for Debian and Ubuntu can be found [here](https://dailies.rstudio.com/rstudio/prairie-trillium/server/debian9/).
+Debian builds for Debian and Ubuntu can be found [here](https://dailies.rstudio.com/rstudio/prairie-trillium/server/debian9/).
 If the goal is to run R from the command line then then skip this step.

 ### Closing remarks

-It is nice to be able to switch between R versions in Rstudio with a few clicks however, to ensure reproducibilty it is recommended to run R in something like [mybinder](https://the-turing-way.netlify.app/communication/binder/zero-to-binder.html) or [rocker](https://github.com/rocker-org/rocker) (docker images for R and Rstudio) and to manager software in an environment using a package manager such as [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).
+It is nice to be able to switch between R versions in Rstudio with a few clicks however, to ensure reproducibility it is recommended to run R in something like [mybinder](https://the-turing-way.netlify.app/communication/binder/zero-to-binder.html) or [rocker](https://github.com/rocker-org/rocker) (docker images for R and Rstudio) and to manager software in an environment using a package manager such as [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).

 ### Removing Rstudio server